 I will give you a few basic tips that can help you get set up.
 You will need to carefully consider every aspect of your growing space as all of it will affect your plant babies.

 Before you get started, pick your grow space and draw a detailed floor plan.
 Then you can think about the trickier bits.

 What Kind of Lights to Buy?

-To cut to the chase, MaryJane Farmer recommends LED Grow Lights especially for beginners.
-Now that there is a large variety of choices, the prices are lower than a couple of years ago.
+To cut to the chase, MaryJane Farmer recommends LED Grow Lights, especially for beginners.
+Now that there is a large variety of choices, the prices are much lower than a couple of years ago and there is far greater choice.
 And there are often added features that make your grow experience much easier.
-MaryJane’s full 2019 review of the Best LED Grow Lights can set you up with a light that is right for your space.
+MaryJane’s full 2021 review of the Best LED Grow Lights can set you up with a light that is right for your space.

 Ventilation Needed for Climate Control